Last updated: May 5, 2020

 - Analyze customer trends: We compile information on our Site visits and analyze them as a whole in aggregated form.
 This type of study aims to identify trends among many visitors to our Site, rather than analyze the information of a particular visitor

 We use first-party and third-party cookies for several reasons.
-Some cookies are necessary for technical reasons for our Site to operate and/or provide basic functionality to you, and we refer to these as “essential” cookies.
+Some cookies are necessary for technical reasons for our Site to operate and/or provide basic functionality to you, and we refer to these as “strictly necessary” cookies.
 Other cookies enable us to track and target the interests of our users and to enhance the experience on our Site.
 Third parties also serve cookies through our Site for advertising, analytics and other purposes.
 The specific types of first- and third-party cookies served through our Site and the purposes they perform are described in more detail below.

 These cookies are created by Bose.
 They are, for the most part, used to allow you to browse our Site and use its features.
 They may also assist in analytics activities.